Fisseha21/Bayesian-Inference-using-Gibbs-Sampling-and-MCMC/README.md

 $Y$ successes , but the experimenter lost track of the number $N$ of the trials performed.
 Assume that $p$ has a Beta($\alpha$, $\beta$) prior distribution, $N|\lambda$ has a Poisson($\lambda$) prior distribution, and $\lambda$ has a Gamma($a$, $b$) hyperprior distribution.

-1. Write down fully conditional distributions for $p$, $N$, and $\lambda$ and write an \textbf{R} code for implementing Gibbs sampling to compute the posterior distributions of these parameters.
+1. Write down fully conditional distributions for $p$, $N$, and $\lambda$ and write an **R** code for implementing Gibbs sampling to compute the posterior distributions of these parameters.

 2. With $Y = 15$, $\alpha = .2$, $\beta = 4$, $a = .5$, $b = 2$, estimate these parameters using squared error loss function.